agendazhang/Peggle/README.md

 		* When this method is called, the `cannonBall` should now be removed from the `physicsObjects` array. `pegsHitPerCannonBall` array should now be emptied and all the `Peg` objects that were in it should also be removed from the `physicsObjects` array.`

 ### Integration Tests

-* Test selecting a peg on the palette
+* Test selecting a peg on the palette in Level Designer
-	* When app is first opened to the Level Designer part, the blue peg should be highlighted to indicate selection by default and the orange and delete pegs should be dimmed to indicate not selected.
+	* When app is first opened to the Level Designer part, the blue peg should be highlighted to indicate selection by default and the other buttons should be dimmed to indicate not selected.
-	* When I press the orange peg, the orange peg should be highlighted to indicate selection and the blue and delete pegs should be dimmed to indicate not selected.
+	* When I press the orange peg, the orange peg should be highlighted to indicate selection and the other buttons should be dimmed to indicate not selected.
+	* When I press the green peg, the green peg should be highlighted to indicate selection and the other buttons should be dimmed to indicate not selected.
+	* When I press the green peg, the green peg should be highlighted to indicate selection and the other buttons should be dimmed to indicate not selected.
+	* When I press the "increase size" peg, the "increase size" peg should be highlighted to indicate selection and the other buttons should be dimmed to indicate not selected.
+	* When I press the "decrease size" peg, the "decrease size" peg should be highlighted to indicate selection and the other buttons should be dimmed to indicate not selected.
-	* When I press the delete peg, the delete peg should be highlighted to indicate selection and the blue and orange pegs should be dimmed to indicate not selected.
+	* When I press the delete peg, the delete peg should be highlighted to indicate selection and the other buttons should be dimmed to indicate not selected.
-	* When I press the blue peg, the blue peg should be highlighted to indicate selection and the orange and delete pegs should be dimmed to indicate not selected.
+	* When I press the blue peg, the blue peg should be highlighted to indicate selection and the other buttons should be dimmed to indicate not selected.
-	* When I press the blue peg again, the blue peg should remain highlighted to indicate selection and the orange and delete pegs should remain dimmed to indicate not selected.
+	* When I press the blue peg again, the blue peg should remain highlighted to indicate selection and the other buttons should remain dimmed to indicate not selected.

-* Test adding a peg on the board by tapping
+* Test adding a peg on the board by tapping in Level Designer
 	* Blue peg is selected on the palette
 		* Tapping a location on an empty board, and the tap location is far away from all 4 borders should create a blue peg on it.
 		* Tapping a location on a board with pegs, and the tap location is at least a diameter distance away from all the current pegs and at least a radius distance away from all 4 borders should create a blue peg on it.